RemanDey/eeg/README.md

 1. The Resources folder contains learning resources for the implementation of the EEG device
 2. THe PROBLEMS.md file contains the current problems
-3. The NOVELITY.md file contains the novel features adding to this project
+3. The NOVELITY.md file contains the novel features adding to this project FRONTEND FOR THE EEG IS LIVE HERE : https://eeg-data-visualizer.onrender.com
 <h1>COMPONENTS NEEDED FOR THE BREADBOARD VERIFICATION OF THE CIRCUIT</h1>
 # EEG Data Logger Component Cost Breakdown